 Things To Do in Maine - Fall, Summer, Spring!Whether visiting for a day or a week, fall in Maine offers plenty to see and explore among a natural riot of color.
 Take a raft trip on the Kennebec or Dead River.
 Hike to a waterfall, crunching through fallen leaves and under a vivid canopy of foliage.
 Pack a picnic and

 take a drive or a motorcycle ride along backroads, stopping at overlooks and creekside rest areas along the way.
-Whatever the chosen activity — don't forget the camera!
+Whatever the chosen activity — don't forget

 Fall Rafting in Maine: Scenic, Unhurried, Total Recharge for Families and Friends